Updated March 18, 2023

-- Physical model: It is a schema which says how data is stored physically in the database
+- Physical model: It is a schema that says how data is stored physically in the database.

-- Conceptual model: It is the user view of the data i.e. the high level which the user sees.
+- Conceptual model: It is the user’s view of the data, i.e., the high level that the user sees.

-- Logical model: It sits between the Physical model and conceptual model and it represents the data logically, separate from its physical stores.
+- Logical model: It sits between the physical and conceptual models, and it represents the data logically, separate from its physical stores.

 Hierarchical Data Modeling: These models were used to replace file-based systems.
-The data was kept in a tree like one too many arrangements.
+The data was kept in a tree-like one with too many arrangements.

-Relational Data Modeling: It’s true that the hierarchical model helped us to move from file-based systems which reduced complexity but still one had known the specific physical data storage employed.
-The relational database follows the relational model where data is stored in tables, unlike Hierarchical database where it is stored in a tree-like structure.
+Relational Data Modeling: The hierarchical model helped us move from file-based systems, which reduced complexity but still, one had to know the specific physical data storage employed.
+The relational model, used by relational databases, stores data in tables, unlike the tree-like structure used by Hierarchical databases.
 In short, it reduced the complexity more when compared to the hierarchical model.

 The main goal of using it is:

-- It helps as stated earlier to design database at conceptual, physical and logical levels.
+- It helps, as stated earlier, to design a database at conceptual, physical, and logical levels.

-- It helps to design the relational tables, primary keys, foreign keys, etc.
+- It helps to design relational tables, primary keys, foreign keys, etc.